chenasraf/simple-scaffold/README.md

 Simple Scaffold allows you to create your structured files based on templates.

+Simply organize your commonly-created files in their original structure, and replace any variable values (such as component or app name) inside the paths or contents of the files with tokens to be populated upon scaffolding.

+Then, run Simple Scaffold and it will generate your files for you in the desired structure, with file names and contents that contain your dynamic information.

+It's a simple way to easily create reusable components, common class files to start writing from, or even entire app structures.

 ## Install

 You can either use it as a command line tool or import into your own code and run from there.